-2. Those who doubt the very real, though relative, importance assigned to action by the traditional doctrines of the East, and notably of India, have only to refer for evidence to the Bhagavad Gītā, which, as it is important to remember if one is to grasp its meaning aright, is a book destined especially for Kshatriyas.
+&lt;sup>1 Those who doubt the very real, though relative, importance assigned to action by the traditional doctrines of the East, and notably of India, have only to refer for evidence to the Bhagavad-Gitâ, which, as it is important to remember if one is to grasp its meaning aright, is a book destined especially for the Kshatriyas.

-3. It is in virtue of this relationship that the Brahmin is said to be the type of the stable being, whereas the Kshatriya is the type of the mobile or mutable being; thus, all beings in this world, depending on their nature, are in relation principally with one or the other, for there is a perfect correspondence between the cosmic and the human orders.
+It is in virtue of the relation so established that the Brâhman is said to be the type of the stable being and the Kshatriya of the mobile or changeable being; so also all the beings of this world are connected more particularly with the one or the other according to their nature, for there is perfect correspondence between the cosmic and the human orders.

-4. On the contrary, it should be noted that results in the realm of action, owing to its essentially momentary nature, are always separated from that which produces them, whereas knowledge bears its fruit in itself.
+\On the contrary, it should be remarked that results in the realm of action, owing to its essentially momentary nature, are always separated from that which produces them, whereas knowledge bears its fruit in itself.

-becomes itself possessed of immutability, for all true knowledge essentially consists in identification with its object.
-This is precisely what modern Westerners overlook: they admit nothing higher than rational or discursive knowledge, which is necessarily indirect and imperfect, being what might be described as reflected knowledge; and even this lower type of knowledge they are coming more and more to value only insofar as it can be made to serve immediate practical ends.
-Absorbed by action to the point of denying everything that lies beyond it, they do not see that this action itself degenerates, from the absence of any principle, into an agitation as vain as it is sterile.
-This indeed is the most conspicuous feature of the modern period: need for ceaseless agitation, for unending change, and for ever-increasing speed, matching the speed with which events themselves succeed one another.
-It is dispersion in multiplicity, and in a multiplicity that is no longer unified by consciousness of any higher principle; in daily life, as in scientific ideas, it is analysis driven to an extreme, endless subdivision, a veritable disintegration of human activity in all the orders in which this can still be exercised; hence the inaptitude for synthesis and the incapacity for any sort of concentration that is so striking in the eyes of Easterners.
-These are the natural and inevitable results of an ever more pronounced materialization, for matter is essentially multiplicity and division, and this-be it said in passing-is why all that proceeds from matter can beget only strife and all manner of conflicts between peoples as between individuals.
-The deeper one sinks into matter, the more the elements of division and opposition gain force and scope; and, contrariwise, the more one rises toward pure spirituality, the nearer one approaches that unity which can only be fully realized by consciousness of universal principles.
+inherent in it, and when it attains the unchanging, as does principial or metaphysical knowledge, that is to say knowledge in its essence, it becomes itself possessed of immutability, for all true knowledge essentially consists in identification with its object.
+This is precisely what modern Westerners overlook: they admit nothing higher than rational or discursive knowledge, which is necessarily indirect and imperfect, being what might be described as reflected knowledge; and even this inferior knowledge they are coming more and more to appreciate only in proportion as it can be made to serve immediate practical ends.
+Absorbed by action to the point of denying all that goes beyond it, they do not see that this action itself degenerates, through lack of principle, into an agitation as vain as it is sterile.

+Indeed, this is the most conspicuous feature of the modern period: need for ceaseless agitation, for unending change and for ever-increasing speed, matching the speed with which events themselves succeed one another.
+It is dispersion in multiplicity, and in a multiplicity that is no longer unified by consciousness of any higher principle; in daily life, as in scientific ideas, it is analysis driven to an extreme, endless subdivision, a veritable disintegration of human activity in all the orders in which this can still be exercised; hence the inaptitude for synthesis and the incapacity for any sort of concentration that is so striking in the eyes of Orientals.
+These are the natural and inevitable results of an ever more pronounced materialisation, for matter is essentially multiplicity and division; and this, be it said in passing, is why all that proceeds from matter can beget only strife and all manner of conflicts between peoples as between individuals.
+The deeper one sinks into matter, the more the elements of division and opposition gain force and scope; and, on the other hand, the more one rises towards pure spirituality, the nearer one approaches to that unity which can only be fully realised by consciousness of the universal principles.